DeepSourceCorp/hermes/README.md

 [![DeepSource](https://deepsource.io/gh/deepsourcelabs/hermes.svg/?label=active+issues&show_trend=true&token=VE2zr-CLligbX0UNUPqR9lne)](https://deepsource.io/gh/deepsourcelabs/hermes/?ref=repository-badge)
 <p>
-Hermes is a powerful integration gateway for managing all your third party integrations in one place.
-</p>
-</div>

 Hermes is a simple notification/integration gateway.
 Hermes abstracts away notification providers using a single unified API.
 No need to wrangle dozens of SDKs and APIs to connect with Slack, MS Teams, etc.
+</p>
+</div>

 Hermes is built with flexibility in mind.
 In it's headless mode, hermes is a single binary that can run anywhere.